onnx/onnx/docs/docsgen/source/tutorial_python/concepts.rst

 +++++++++++++

 ONNX defines a list of operators as the standard: :ref:`l-onnx-operators`.
-It extends this list with other operators specific to standard machine learning :ref:`l-onnx-operators-ml`.
-However it is very possible to define your own operators under this domain or a new one.
+However it is very possible
+to define your own operators under this domain or a new one.
 *onnxruntime* defines custom operators to improve inference.
 Every node has a type, a name,